simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

 Assuming the new Puppet master has been set up to properly accept the agent, execute a full Puppet run using ``puppet agent --test``.

+On the puppet master you will need to sign off the certificate for the new client using  ``puppetserver ca cert sign <new client name``.

 If everything was done properly, the agent will now be synchronized with the new Puppet master.